-Canon 100D versus Sony A7 II
+Canon 100D vs Sony A7 II

-The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha A7 II are two digital cameras that were revealed to the public, respectively, in March 2013 and November 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha A7 II are two digital cameras that were officially introduced, respectively, in March 2013 and November 2014.
 The 100D is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a full frame (A7 II) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably larger (15 percent) than the Canon 100D.
 Moreover, the A7 II is substantially heavier (47 percent) than the 100D.
 It is noteworthy in this context that the A7 II is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.